dilanchoksi/money-map/client/README.md

 ## Notes

-- MongoDB may take up to two minutes to connect on initial startup
+- MongoDB may take up to a minute to connect on initial startup
 - All financial data is tied to individual user accounts
 - Transactions can be edited by clicking on the field
 - The total amount updates automatically with each transaction